CsillaFarkas/ParetoPick-R/README.md

 * measure_location.csv

 ## Missing/Nice to have
-* user input on which measures are management and which are structural
+* user input on which measures are management and which are structural (required for linE calculation)
+* distinction of measures across variables (e.g. with a matrix decision board) rn all measures are considered
+* PCA - selection of how many variables shall be plotted
+* PCA - allow either kmedoids or kmeans (does not work on my machine so I cannot test it)
+* PCA - other selections like violin plot possible in Sydney's most recent script